Berber orthography: Latin

 The Latin script has its origins in French colonialism.
 French missionaries and linguists found the Arabic script inconvenient, so they adapted the Latin alphabet to various Berber languages and Arabic vernaculars.
 While the established body of literature in the Arabic script was a barrier to wider adoption of the Latin script, it caught on among the French-educated minority, particularly in Algeria.

 Since independence, the Latin alphabet has been largely favored by the intelligentsia, especially in Kabylie where the Berberists are largely pro-Westernization and French-educated.
 A standard transcription for the Kabyle language was established in 1970, and most other Northern Berber dialects have to varying extents published literature in the Latin alphabet.

 The Latin alphabet has been preferred among Amazigh linguists and researchers, and also has a great deal of established writing, including newspapers, periodicals, and magazines.
-It is more popular in Algeria than Morocco, but prevalent in the Riffian area.
+The "overwhelming majority of theses and dissertations on Berber in Morocco and Algeria" are written using the Latin alphabet.
+Usage of the Latin alphabet for Berber is more popular in Algeria than Morocco, but prevalent in the Riffian area.
 It is backed by the Amazigh elite, but is vehemently opposed by the Moroccan pro-Arab establishment.
 The Latin script is far more ensconced in the Kabyle dialect than in Tamazight.

 The orthography used in most modern printed works is the Institut national des langues et civilisations orientales (INALCO) standard, designed for phonemicity.
 Older systems from the colonial French era are still found in place names and personal names.
 The older colonial system showed marked influence from French, for instance writing /u, w/ as ou and /sˤ/ as ç, and was inconsistent in marking many Berber sounds, for instance writing /ʕ/ as a circumflex over the vowel, and often leaving emphatics unmarked.

 Arabic

-The Tifinagh script is the traditional script for written Berber; but Latin remains the predominant orthography for Berber literature for the general public in North Africa.
-Some Tamazight newspapers, periodicals, and magazines are written in Arabic script, although the Latin alphabet is preferred.
-Some North-African states policies have imposed Arabic script over other scripts suggested by Berber groups, this has been perceived as Arab colonialism replacing former French colonialism.
-Amazigh activists, however, eschew Arabic script which is generally unpopular among Berbers who believe it is symptomatic of North African governments' pan-Arabist views.
+Tifinagh is the traditional script for written Berber, but Latin remains the predominant orthography for literature aimed at the general public in North Africa.
+Some Tamazight newspapers, periodicals, and magazines are written in the Arabic script, although the Latin alphabet is preferred.
+The policies of some North African states have imposed the Arabic script over others suggested by Berber groups, which has been perceived as Arab colonialism replacing the prior French variety.
+Amazigh activists, however, eschew the Arabic script, which is generally unpopular among Berbers who believe it is symptomatic of the pan-Arabist views of North African governments.